PaperTurtle/PaperTurtle/README.md

 <h2 align="center">🌟 Welcome to My Digital Oasis! 🌟</h2>

 👋 Hey there!
-I'm Seweryn, a tech enthusiast with a flair for the unique.
-Wondering about the turtles?
-They're not just a random choice.
-Turtles resonate with my spirit, symbolizing patience, resilience, and a calm approach to life's challenges - much like my approach to coding.
+I'm Seweryn, a tech enthusiast with a flair for the unique and your local crazy polish man.
+I also like turtles ... a lot.

-<h2 align="center">🔍 What's in My GitHub Garden? 🌱</h2>

-🌐 **Web Wizardry:** Dive into my web projects where I blend the art of React, Next.js, Node.js, and Python to craft mesmerizing digital experiences.

-🚀 **Eccentric Endeavors:** My coding journey is filled with unexpected twists and turns.
-I believe in breaking the mold, constantly exploring, and letting my creativity run wild.

-🐢 **Turtle Admirer:** Yes, I adore turtles!
-They epitomize qualities I hold dear.
-Plus, who can resist their charm?

 <h2 align="center">Languages and Tools</h2>